Vector image of female student on computer, doing yoga, texting on phone

 1. Don’t procrastinate

 This sounds like another no-brainer, right?
 Wrong—it’s so easy to push things off until the last minute, but it never turns out well.
 Review your planner, plan ahead, and be responsible.
 Do not (I repeat, do not) procrastinate, especially on things like essays, lab reports, presentations, speeches, and studying for major exams.
 That kind of dangerous living may have flown in high school, but it won’t in college—and the consequences could be severe.
 Too many crappy reports?
 Fail the class.
 Cram the night before and bomb the test worth 60% of your grade?
 No retakes.
-Your degree is on the line, and fails or withdraws look bad on your transcript.
-Professors are a resource, but some may be less-than-willing to work with you if you are consistently behind, and they can easily tell if you put little or no effort in.
+Your degree is on the line, and fails or withdrawals look bad on your transcript.
+Professors are a resource, but some may be less than willing to work with you if you are consistently behind, and they can easily tell if you put little or no effort in.

 2. Don’t pull all-nighters